kitsec-labs/kitsec-core/README.md

 <ol>

-  <li>[HackerOne](https://www.hackerone.com/) - A platform for businesses to connect with ethical hackers who can identify security vulnerabilities and report them.</li>
+  <li><a href="https://www.hackerone.com/">HackerOne</a> - A platform for businesses to connect with ethical hackers who can identify security vulnerabilities and report them.</li>

-  <li>[Bugcrowd](https://www.bugcrowd.com/) - A crowdsourced security testing platform that offers bug bounty programs to ethical hackers.</li>
+  <li><a href="https://www.bugcrowd.com/">Bugcrowd</a> - A crowdsourced security testing platform that offers bug bounty programs to ethical hackers.</li>

-  <li>[Synack](https://www.synack.com/) - A platform that offers a crowdsourced model for testing security and identifying vulnerabilities.</li>
+  <li><a href="https://www.synack.com/">Synack</a> - A platform that offers a crowdsourced model for testing security and identifying vulnerabilities.</li>

-  <li>[Google Vulnerability Reward Program](https://bughunters.google.com/) - A program that offers rewards to ethical hackers who can identify vulnerabilities in Google's products.</li>
+  <li><a href="https://bughunters.google.com/">Google Vulnerability Reward Program</a> - A program that offers rewards to ethical hackers who can identify vulnerabilities in Google's products.</li>

-  <li>[Microsoft Bounty Program](https://www.microsoft.com/en-us/msrc/bounty) - A program that offers rewards to ethical hackers who can identify vulnerabilities in Microsoft's products.</li>
+  <li><a href="https://www.microsoft.com/en-us/msrc/bounty">Microsoft Bounty Program</a> - A program that offers rewards to ethical hackers who can identify vulnerabilities in Microsoft's products.</li>

   <li>It's important to note that while bug bounty programs are legal, they are not a license to hack indiscriminately.
 Always follow ethical hacking guidelines and obtain permission before testing any systems, to ensure that your actions are legal and ethical.</li>
 </ol>